WeblateOrg/weblate/docs/admin/config.rst

 --------

 Base directory where Weblate sources are located.
-This is used to derive several other paths by defalt:
+This is used to derive several other paths by default:

 - :setting:`DATA_DIR`
 - :setting:`TTF_PATH`

-Default value: Toplevel directory of Weblate sources.
+Default value: Top level directory of Weblate sources.

 .. setting:: CHECK_LIST